AntonMoustache/handbooks/developers-handbook.md

 This keeps things simple as well as inclusive, allowing designers and product owners to collaborate with us :)

-If the descision has been made to use a different method of collaboration using Git then please make sure everyone in your team is aware of that.
+If the decision has been made to use a different method of collaboration using Git then please make sure everyone in your team is aware of that.

 - https://guides.github.com/introduction/flow/